 The following data is based on the product molecular weight 479.93.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |50 mM||0.04 mL||0.21 mL||0.42 mL|

 References are publications that support the biological activity of the product.

 Skerratt et al (2016) The discovery of a potent, selective, and peripherally restricted pan-Trk inhibitor (PF-06273340) for the treatment of pain.
 J.Med.Chem.
 59 10084 PMID: 27766865